Mosaic Wall Art for Summer Travel: The Corn Palace

 The corn is of course grown locally, and the colors are special.
 The naturally colored corn varieties include shades of red, brown, black, white, orange, calico, yellow and even green.
 Each is cultivated in a separate plot to maintain the color purity and avoid cross-pollination.
 Each year’s murals require over 325,000 years, 1.5 million nails, and a lot of volunteer labor to attach them to the walls.
 Even using nail guns, it takes about two months for the complete overhaul of the Corn Palace exterior.

-Although corn is used for the main mural art, each piece is outlined with a border of grains and grasses.
+Although corn is used for the main mosaic wall art, each piece is outlined with a border of grains and grasses.
 Rye and dock are two of the main materials used.

 The Interior Mosaic Work